Frequently Asked Questions (FAQs)

 In late June, the Director of Residence Life will contact all resident students with instructions for completing the Online Housing Application, which will be due August 1, 2017.
 During this online process, students will have the opportunity to answer questions about their personal living habits, indicate their room type preferences, search for a potential roommate, and sign the Housing Contract.

 What does the housing deposit cover?

 A $400 housing deposit is required to reserve a space in the residence hall.
 If after making the deposit you decide not to live in the residence hall, the deposit is non-refundable.
 The $400 deposit will be held as a damage deposit for as long as you are a resident student.
 The damage deposit, minus the cost for any damage, will be credited to your account following your final quarter in which you are a resident student.
 Any money left on your account will be refunded to you.

 When will I receive my housing assignment?

-Housing assignment information, including location and roommate contact information, will be sent to you approximately four weeks prior to your quarter start date, if you are beginning NEIT in the fall term.
+Housing assignment information, including location and roommate contact information, will be sent to you approximately four weeks before your quarter start date, if you are beginning NEIT in the fall term.
 Students beginning in other terms, will receive this information approximately two weeks before the term starts.
 In order to receive an assignment, your room and board fees must be paid in full at this time, unless your financial aid has been appropriated accordingly.

 Can I request a specific roommate?